namebasehq/decentralized-slds/README.md

 ### TLD Bridge Staking & Approval

 We’ll create a portal that helps TLD owners configure and stake their TLD, and subsequently claim ownership of the TLD NFT on the EVM side.
-The configuration is similar to [Impervious Registry](https://registry.impervious.com/stake), with slight modifications for specifying L2 Chain ID:
+The configuration is similar to [Impervious Registry](https://registry.impervious.com/stake), with slight modifications for specifying L2 Chain:

 **NS Record** (HIP-005 compatible, see DNS Resolution above)

 ```
-10.0x36fc69f0983E536D1787cC83f481581f22CCA2A1._evm.
+0x000000000000000000000C83f481581f22CCA2A1._optimism.
 ```